rlong2/HackTheBox/README.md

-# This is a collection of my walkthroughs through various CTF-style challenges
+# A collection of walkthroughs for CTF-style challenges

 ## https://hackthebox.eu
 The goal of HackTheBox is to hack into intentionally insecure